nemostatus/portfolio/notes.md

 ISSUES TO FIX
 ---------------
-1.voice synth voice is male at first then turns to female voice, I want to fix this
+1.voice synth voice is male at first then turns to female voice, I want to fix this 2.have hover effect match nav color also make the font white when hover

 i want this on the front<br>
 Projects Tracker<br>